sagarjogadia28/sagarjogadia28/README.md

 ## About me

+> 🚗 Android Developer at General Motors</br>
 > 💻 Technical Systems Analyst at RBC</br>
 > 🎓 Master of Applied Computing from University of Windsor</br>
 > ✈️ Worked as a Software Developer for 1.5 years in Amdocs, India</br>
 > 📱  Developed 5+ Android applications, which include experience in publishing it on Google Play</br>
 > 🧠 Strong knowledge of OOP Languages with a good understanding of DSA</br>

 ## Technologies I have worked with